 Step: 8 Private Pilot Certificate and Beyond: Turning Point to your sky limit

-Private Pilot Certificate: Private Pilot Certificate is driver’s license to fly a variety of aircraft and travel anywhere in the US.
-You can learn at this stage basic flight techniques and maneuvers.
+Private Pilot Certificate: Private Pilot Certificate is a driver’s license to fly a variety of aircraft and travel anywhere in the US.
+You can learn at this stage basic flight techniques and manoeuvres.

 Instrument Rating: It is a rating which is added to the professional and commercial pilot license.
 The pilot has to obtain flight training for the instrumental rating from a certified Instrument Flight Instructor and must fly under Instrument Flight Rules.
 You can learn safely and efficiently operate a properly equipped aircraft inside clouds or in marginal weather conditions.